ryanmurakami/nosebugjs/README.md

 - Include nosebug.min.js in your html
 - Place the template for that file in the Template folder
 - Name the template file: &lt;name of html file&gt;Template.hbs
+- Listen for the 'nosebug' event or check nosebug.ready before using the template
 - Have fun!

 ###Browser Support